How to resign

 How to resign correctly and write a good resignation letter

 It's important to make sure you resign correctly from your job, as it can influence the rest of your career.
 You need to follow certain steps to ensure a seamless transition.
-Download a good resignation letter template here.
+Download a good resignation letter template here and read our tips.

 Prepare your resignation

-Once you have made the decision to change jobs, you need to write a resignation letter, to officially notify your employer.
+Once you have made the decision to quit your job, you need to write a resignation letter, to officially notify your employer.
 What you write in this letter will depend on the reason you’re changing jobs.
 A resignation letter needs to have a date, recipient(s), a clear sentence stating that you’re quitting your job, the start and end date of your notice period, your name and signature.

 If you have a good relationship with your employer and you’re leaving on good terms, you can add a few lines to thank them for the opportunities and good times together.
 However, you shouldn’t mention any negative feelings or experiences in this letter.
 Keep in mind that the letter is an official document that will be archived.
 Do not use any words that can be used against you.
 You can ask to have a conversation about the more sensitive reasons why you’re leaving the company, but don’t put those in writing.